-Ultraviolet-visible spectrophotometer is an analytic instrument that performs qualitative and quantitative analysis efficiently.
+Spectrophotometer is an analytic instrument that performs qualitative and quantitative analysis efficiently.
 It has been widely applied in various scientific and manufacturing fields such as medicine, materials, environment, chemistry, biology and food.
-In biology labs, it is often used to measure and analyze nucleic acid and protein samples, DNA/RNA concentration, bacterial content of an organism, and to determine whether an assay solution contains a particular substance.
+In biology labs, it is often used in life scientific lab to measure and analyze nucleic acid and protein samples, DNA/RNA concentration, bacterial content of an organism, and to determine whether an assay solution contains a particular substance.

 The models currently available on the market are adapted from a previous UV-Vis spectrophotometer model that requires a cuvette.
 The light source of this model is usually ultraviolet lamps or tungsten lamps, which have a short lifespan, and requires a minimum half-hour preheating.
 A minimum of 50μL of diluted sample must be loaded into the cuvette, and as the detection range is limited, only the absorbance can be recorded, while the concentration is not.

 The light source of the new spectrophotometer model is from xenon lamps.
 They have a longer lifespan, are stable, and can carry out experiments without preheating.
 The new model also does not need a cuvette, only requires a 1-2µL sample, and can obtain both absorbance and concentration values.
 Therefore, it is also called a “micro-volume spectrophotometer”.
 Since it requires such a small sample, it eliminates the need of deionized water to clean the cuvette, as well as consumables and complicated steps of operation.
 By cleaning with lens tissues, samples can be tested continuously, therefore increasing efficiency while reducing pollution and manmade error.

 So what are some things to look out for when purchasing the right spectrophotometer?
 Here are 3 main things to look for: